npm/policies/privacy.md

 Analytics opt-out browser
 addon](https://support.google.com/analytics/answer/181881?hl=en&ref_topic=2919631).

-The npm website uses HubSpot to track marketing leads that come in through our website.
+The npm website uses HubSpot to collect and manage leads for marketing purposes.
 Full details of the information tracked by HubSpot can be found at the [HubSpot privacy policy](http://www.hubspot.com/legal/privacy-policy).
 We only contact users for marketing purposes when they have explicitly expressed interest in a product or service, for example by filling out a form